 No, Android does not automatically clear cache data.
 You have to perform it manually by yourself, following a couple of simple steps.

-What happens when cache is cleared?
+What happens when the cache is cleared?

 What does clearing cache do on Android?
 That’s a common question for many users.
-Apart from freeing up space – sometimes a lot of it – by erasing big amounts of data stored by the installed apps over time, clearing cache on Android phone may marginally slow down the websites you visit more often for the first time you load them.
+Apart from freeing up space – sometimes a lot of it – by erasing big amounts of data stored by the installed apps over time, clearing the cache on an Android phone may marginally slow down the websites you visit more often for the first time you load them.
 As well as the first time you load each app after the cache cleaning procedure.

 How often should you clear cache on Android?